 8. 25% of the land is conservation

 With 12 ecological zones and over 100 national parks, reserves, refuges and protected lands, Costa Rica is a true display of mother nature’s beauty.
-The country is dedicated to protecting and preserving their eco-diversity and are on their way to becoming the first carbon neutral nation in the world.
+The country is dedicated to protecting and preserving its eco-diversity and is on its way to becoming the first carbon-neutral nation in the world.

 9. The national anthem plays on the radio every morning

 Did you know that the nation wakes up to the national anthem every morning?
 Most major radio stations play the anthem each morning at 7am.